 If you're reading this, you've probably noticed that a lot of social media content creators have some cool intro backgrounds for their videos.
-This gives their YouTube channel a professional look and makes each video immediately recognisable.
+This gives their YouTube channel a professional look and makes each video immediately recognizable.

 A beautiful animated intro background reinforces personal and corporate branding.
 You can obviously find templates online for cool intro backgrounds, or some aesthetic outro backgrounds.
 These templates are great, but not very customizable.
 So today we'll go a step further to show you how to create your own aesthetic YouTube intro background, and personalize your channel.
-We'll use your color palette, your fonts, your images, to make it truly yours.
+We'll use your color palette, your fonts, and your images, to make it truly yours.

 How to create aesthetic background for intro

 You can use Jitter to make your own aesthetic YouTube intro background.
 It's super easy and will take you less than 10 minutes: